TL;DR

 Recognition for Wins: Reinforce positive feedback by sharing praise directly with team members.

-💡Don’t filter the customer’s voice.
+And most importantly—don't filter the customer's voice.
 Raw, unedited customer feedback helps employees build empathy and context.
 The more real it feels, the more real their response will be.
+This is what separates companies with genuine feedback loop closure from those who just talk about it.

-Close the Loop: Turn Feedback Into Customer Recovery and Loyalty
+Close the Loop: Turn Feedback Into Recovery and Loyalty

 Collecting customer feedback is the easy part.
 Acting on it?
 That's where most companies drop the ball.